paul-nechifor/lemon-cake/readme.md

 - Make sure files are never imported twice.

-- Look at a disassembly of the program to see which ar the most important instructions that need to be supported.
+- Look at a disassembly of the program to see which are the most important instructions that need to be supported.

 - Switch to using an actual stack for the stack values.
 This will be useful in